-THE ROLE OF GAS IN THE TRANSITION Natural gas is the most suitable traditional source to accompany the energy transition process due to two important factors: - The carbon footprint of gas-fired power generation is about half that of coal-fired10 power generation and may be reduced further through efforts to limit emissions related to methane leakage and routine flaring; - the flexibility of gas-fired power plants and the short lead times allow rapid intervention to balance the power system.
+Natural gas is the most suitable traditional source to accompany the energy transition process due to two important - 1) The carbon footprint of gas-fired power generation is about half that of coal-fired power generation and may be reduced further through efforts to limit emissions related to methane leakage and routine flaring; - 2) the flexibility of gas-fired power plants and the short lead times allow rapid intervention to balance the power system.

 The combination of low emissions and high flexibility makes natural gas the ideal bridging solution for quickly replacing fossil fuel sources with higher carbon footprints.
 It is also ideal for supporting the transition to an energy system based on renewables and, in the long-term, entirely new sources such as magnetic confinement fusion.
 Eni's decision to increase its share of natural gas production must be considered in this context.
 Eni acquired a portfolio of low-emission and cost-competitive assets supporting the Group's strategy.
 In addition to the significant Nargis 1X gas discovery in Egypt, the Geng North-1 discovery in Indonesia was one of the industry's largest discoveries of the year.
 The latter, along with the acquisition of Neptune (finalised in January 2024) and Chevron's production and development assets in offshore Indonesia, provide control of significant resources that will be developed in synergy with Eni's existing fields and the Bontang LNG export terminal.
 Indonesia is expected to become one of the primary growth drivers in Eni's portfolio, transforming the Kutei Basin into a new global gas hub.
-Moreover, Eni completed the acquisition of BP's business in Algeria, including two gas production concessions, "In Amenas" and "In Salah", operated jointly with Sonatrach and Equinor.
+Moreover, Eni completed the acquisition of BP's business in Algeria, including two gas production concessions.
+"In Amenas" and "In Salah", operated jointly with Sonatrach and Equinor.
 The LNG business represents one of the levers for energy security and diversification of Eni's portfolio and will play a growing role in the coming years.
-This strategy includes the example of the fast-track LNG equity development in Congo, which was approved in December 2022 and led in record time to the first LNG cargo in February 2024, which allowed Eni to secure supplies thanks to its presence across the value chain.
-10 IEA emissions factors 2021.
+This strategy includes the example of the fast-track LNG equity development in Congo, which was approved in December 2022 and led in record time to the first LNG cargo in February 2024, which allowed Eni to secure supplies thanks to its presence across the value a) Plenitude 100% b) KPI used in Eni Sustainability-linked Financing Framework. c) Since 2024 includes gas condensates.